Architectural Technology (BSc Honours) (Level 8)

 After graduation, Michael began work with mEML Architects and from the onset was working on multiple projects, completing construction drawings on residential apartments, submitting planning applications for school extensions and fire stations.

-He is now working on a €30 million R&D facility.
+Michael is currently working on a €30 million R&D facility.
 “Without a doubt, the education I received at CIT has provided me with an amazing start in my career field and is the reason why I have been able to excel at what I do.”

 Full details of the modules on this programme of study are available by clicking the following link: